-Drowsily cracking his green eyes open, feeling as though it was costing him tremendous effort, his eyelids feeling heavy and draggy, Harry caught sight of a face inches from his, so close that it was blurry.
+Drowsily cracking his green eyes open, feeling as though it was costing him tremendous effort, his eyelids heavy and draggy, Harry caught sight of a face inches from his, so close that it was blurry.

 It took him a moment to recognize it as Tom's face, heavy with a frown, even looking mildly concerned, though it must have been his imagination because his brother instantly jerked backwards and gave him a scathing sneer, "Finally awake, I see."

 Harry blearily blinked at him, before he gazed at his surroundings.
 "I'm – in the Infirmary?"

 "Yes," hissed out Tom, shooting him a contemptuous look.
 "You fainted.
 Could you be any more pathetic?
 You've been unconscious for nearly a quarter of an hour-"